malikahussain/malikahussain.github.io/_pages/publications.md

 5. "Religion and Consumption of Drugs in Colonial India"
    with Noel D. Johnson and Shruti Rajagopalan

-6. "Language, Disease, and Wage in Colonial India"
+6. "Language and Market Integration in Colonial India: A Network Economics Approach" (with Benhur Ruqsana)
-   with Tajudin Khan and Deepak Kumar